tgodwin108/gorails_rails_for_beginners/doc/QUESTIONS.md

    In the comment section, someone asks about "marking the current page in navigation."
 The response is to use the [active_to](https://github.com/comfy/active_link_to) gem.

+   I did not implement anything so the NavBar shows the "active" tab

 1. In Part 10, about "Flash messages," I did not understand about the persistance of the message value.